Netarsudil

-Netarsudil, sold under the brand name Rhopressa among others, is a medication for the treatment of glaucoma.
+Netarsudil, sold among others under the brand name Rhopressa, is a medication for the treatment of glaucoma.
 In the United States, in December 2017, the Food and Drug Administration (FDA) approved a 0.02% ophthalmic solution for the lowering of elevated intraocular pressure in people with open-angle glaucoma or ocular hypertension.
 The European Medicines Agency approved it in 2019 for the same uses under the brand name Rhokiinsa.

 The FDA considers it to be a first-in-class medication.

 Contraindications

 Netarsudil has no contraindications apart from known hypersensitivity to the drug.

 Adverse effects

 The most common side effects are hyperaemia (increased blood flow associated with redness, in 51% of patients) in the conjunctiva, cornea verticillata (drug deposits in the cornea, in 17%), and eye pain (in 17%).
 All other side effects occur in fewer than 10% of people.
 Hypersensitivity reactions occur in fewer than 1%.

 Overdose

 Overdosing netarsudil is unlikely because concentrations in the body are so low that they are generally not detectable.